ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
 An Administrator accesses a group-collection resource to create a new OSCORE group, or to retrieve the list of existing OSCORE groups, under that Group Manager.
 As an example, this document uses /manage as the url-path of the group-collection resource; implementations are not required to use this name, and can define their own instead.

-* Group-configuration resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
+* Group-configuration resource: a resource hosted by the Group Manager, associated with an OSCORE group under that Group Manager.
 A group-configuration resource is identifiable with the invariant group name of the respective OSCORE group.
 An Administrator accesses a group-configuration resource to retrieve or update the configuration of the respective OSCORE group, or to delete that group.
 The url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
 Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this name, and can define their own instead.

-* Admin endpoint: an endpoint at the Group Manager associated to the group-collection resource or to a group-configuration resource hosted by that Group Manager.
+* Admin endpoint: an endpoint at the Group Manager associated with the group-collection resource or to a group-configuration resource hosted by that Group Manager.

 # Group Administration # {#overview}